 The TSO Australian Composers’ School is a unique opportunity to develop orchestral composition skills with one of Australia’s foremost symphony orchestras.
 This exciting program is an integral part of the TSO’s Australian Music Program.

-Building on the success of past schools, the TSO will for the first time provide a two-year program aimed at identifying and preparing composers on the cusp of their professional careers as orchestral composers suitable for possible commission opportunities from professional orchestras upon graduation.
+Building on the success of past schools, the TSO is for the first time providing a two-year program aimed at identifying and preparing composers on the cusp of their professional careers as orchestral composers suitable for possible commission opportunities from professional orchestras upon graduation.

-Successful applicants will work closely with Director Matthew Hindson over a two-year period, spending a week in Tasmania each year to attend workshops with the Tasmanian Symphony Orchestra.
-Over the course of two years, participants will write a ‘calling card’/fanfare-style work (2018), an original orchestral composition (2018), a work for orchestral instrument soloist and orchestra (2019) and arrangements/activities as nominated by the Director and Staff (2018-2019).
+Participating composers are working closely with Director Matthew Hindson over a two-year period, spending a week in Tasmania each year to attend workshops with the Tasmanian Symphony Orchestra.
+Over the course of two years, participants will each write a ‘calling card’/fanfare-style work (2018), an original orchestral composition (2018), a work for orchestral instrument soloist and orchestra (2019) and two song arrangements (2019).

-Congratulations to the four composers who have been selected from 55 applicants to take part in the 2018-19 TSO Australian Composers’ School – Holly Harrison, Mark Holdsworth, Ella Macens and Harry Sdraulig.
+The four composers participating in the 2018-19 TSO Australian Composers’ School are Holly Harrison, Mark Holdsworth, Ella Macens and Harry Sdraulig.

 Holly Harrison is a young Australian composer from Western Sydney.
 Holly’s music is driven by the nonsense literature of Lewis Carroll, embracing stylistic juxtapositions, the visceral energy of rock, and whimsical humour.